 Pint explores the relation between a text typeface (used for longer texts like books or magazines) and its display counterpart (used for shorter texts like headings, covers, flyers and posters).
 As such it comes in two parts; its primary half was designed to set body copy at sizes between eight to sixteen points.
 The moderate contrast of these text styles provide for a clear and crisp texture with a more solid and sturdy character becoming visible as weight increases.

-Where the text weights focus most on function in treatment of shapes and details, the display weights explore a more playful approach to their form and proportions.
-They have a notably larger x-height, slightly tighter spacing and gradually retracting serifs, emphasizing calligraphic influence in the lighter weights and providing the heavier weights with a dense (textura-like) texture, while still being able to match the text weigths in style and flavour.
-Suitable for compact settings like headings, covers, flyers and posters.
-Beer.
-Labels and coasters.
+Where text weights focus mostly on function in treatment of shapes and details, the display weights explore a more playful approach to form and proportions.
+They have a notably larger x-height, tighter spacing and retracting serifs which emphasize calligraphic influence in lighter weights while providing heavier weights with a dense, almost textura-like texture.
+Great for beer labels or coasters.

 Pint typeface family was designed as final project of the Type and Media masters course at the Royal Academy of Art in The Hague.
 Have a look at the projects of my fellow graduates right here.